kyepeng/devOps/README.md

 # devOps

 ### The content
-Person scripts to ease daily task
+Personal scripts to ease daily task